 Who is involved?

-The HawaiiPay project team is comprised of state resources working closely together with consultants from CherryRoad Technologies and Pacxa.
+The HawaiiPay project team is comprised of state resources working closely together with consultants from CherryRoad Technologies.
 The new payroll system will cover about 63,000 employees statewide from all branches of Hawaii state government: Executive (including the Department of Education, University of Hawaii, and Hawaii Health Systems Corporation), Judiciary and Legislative, as well as the Office of Hawaiian Affairs.

 Who is leading this project?